akuczmierowski/RiverTechOddsGame/README.md

 # RiverTechOddsGame
-An interview project to simulate odds game it allows to create player with unique username and default balance of 1000 credits.
+An interview project to simulate odds game that allows to create player with unique username and default balance of 1000 credits and make bets.

 ## Installation
-clone repository:
+Clone repository:
 ```bash
 git clone https://github.com/akuczmierowski/RiverTechOddsGame.git
 git checkout main